Dench, Alexandra

 About My Work

-At times, people, but especially children and adolescents may find it hard to open up about their emotions or may need extra support to identify, understand and process their feelings.
-I offer a listening ear and a non-judgemental and safe space where they can explore learn to express and manage better their difficulties.
-I support them to learn the skills of problem solving and perspective taking to address practical difficulties in dealing with situations and managing interactions with others.
+Our sessions will support you on your path to wellness and self-care.
+At times, people, but especially children and adolescents may find it hard to open up about their emotions to others or may need extra support to identify, understand and process their feelings.
+I offer a listening ear and a non-judgemental and safe space where they can explore, learn to express and manage better their difficulties.
+I support clients to learn the skills of problem solving and perspective taking to address practical difficulties when dealing with situations and managing interactions with others.

-I offer clients safe and private space to enable them to gain the most of therapy and rediscover their strengths.
-I promote self-care and healthy coping strategies.
 Parents are recommended to join sessions with younger children.
 Working with adolescents, parents are provided with resources, offered feedback when appropriate and involved with the child’s consent.
-I do not offer support where clinical risk is present and not managed, instead I signpost families to specialist CAMHS and Crisis services.
+Where clinical risk is present, I can offer support where is well managed, typically whilst the client is monitored by their GP or mental health services.
+Where risk is not managed, I signpost families to their GP, specialist CAMHS and/or Crisis services.